KyobinKang/supplementary-Alnus/README.md

 This folder contatins Jupyter notebook and data files for principal component analysis.

+# pyMolNetEnhancer

+This folder contatins Jupyter notebook and data files for retreving class annotation for molecular familes using GNPS molecular networking, network annotation propagation (NAP) and Classyfire.
+More detailed description can be found at [Ernst et al., 2019](https://doi.org/10.3390/metabo9070144)
+-> Class annotation can be retreived using GNPS-embed MolNetEnhancer workflow which is described in the manuscript.

 ## rMolNetEnhancer

 This folder contatins Jupyter notebook and data files for integration of molecular networking and MS2LDA.
 More detailed description can be found at [Ernst et al., 2019](https://doi.org/10.3390/metabo9070144)